-My son, Ben, plays trombone in his school’s jazz band.
-I think this is very cool—and in fact I’m a bit jealous, because I never got to be in jazz band when I was his age.
+My son Ben used to play trombone in his high school’s jazz band.
+I thought this was pretty cool—and in fact I was a bit jealous, because I never got to be in jazz band when I was in high school.
 As a trumpeter, I just wasn’t good enough.
 Later I switched to baritone horn and got a bit better as a musician, but the baritone wasn’t one of the instruments needed in the jazz band.
-Although it would be a stretch to refer to the music my junior-high jazz band played as true jazz, I certainly found it more interesting and more moving than the stuff the concert band played.
+Although it would be a stretch to refer to the music my school jazz band played as true jazz, I certainly found it more interesting and more moving than the stuff the concert band played.
 And in some sense, that’s the point of jazz: to inspire a visceral reaction, an unfiltered, direct emotion.
 Never was this more true than during the early days of the 20th century, when jazz was young, new, and shockingly unconventional.

 This American invention was outrageously popular not just in the United States, but also in other parts of the world—including places where English was not the primary language.
 In the 1930s and 1940s, German residents were just as enamored of jazz as everyone else, but Nazi leaders saw it as much more than mere entertainment: they saw it as a threat.
 For one thing, the Nazis felt that jazz lyrics encouraged a level of sexual permissiveness that was at odds with the standards they set.
 But more deeply, jazz represented the enemy—both literally, in the sense of its being American, and figuratively in the sense that its African roots made it racially degenerate, an offense to Aryan purity.
 To enjoy jazz music was to thumb your nose at the Nazi cause.
 There were also those who claimed that American Jews were behind the whole jazz movement, and the Nazi anti-Semitic rage only added to their distrust of jazz.